-5. Find someone to hold you accountable.
-Having an accountability group has really changed how I exercise and eat.
+My accountability group has really changed how I exercise and eat.
 I personally like the online group with people with the same goals and challenges I have.
 For me, telling a friend or boyfriend worried me because I was just spitting out a goal that may or may not was something they would understand as much as someone with the same goal.
-I love being a part of Team Engaged, an accountability group my mom and I started a few years ago on Facebook.
-If you’d like to join us, just email me at email@example.com or message me on Facebook.

-While someone can lose 10 pounds in 2 weeks, don’t be discouraged if you lose 1-2lbs especially if you’ve already been eating well and working out for awhile.
+While someone can lose 10 pounds in 2 weeks, don’t be discouraged if you lose 1-2lbs.
+This is a great pace especially if you’ve already been eating well and working out.
 On average, 1 to 2 lb weight loss is a great pace to lose weight and keep it off.

 One Thing Not to do to Lose 10 Pounds in 2 Weeks

 You shouldn’t ever do a starvation or crash diet or a liquid cleanses lasting over 3 days.
 Your body goes into starvation mode if you don’t get enough calories.
 Starvation mode sounds like you would lose weight but in a very unhealthy way.
 The opposite is true though.

 When your body enters starvation mode, it holds onto all of its’ fat cells because it doesn’t know when to expect food again.
 It also slows your metabolism down.
 On top of that, it can break down your muscle for energy.